MoeMoeGo/Color-Coordinated-Sound-Sensor-MLM/readme.md

  -  **models/:** This directory is used for saving trained models in a serialized format .
-It stores the trained model file that can be loaded for inference or further analysis.
+It stores the trained model file that can be loaded for inference or further analysis